joshuaebowling/node-web-scraper/book.md

 15 And as soon as it was morning, the chief priests held a consultation with the elders and scribes and the whole council.
 And they bound Jesus and led him away and delivered him over to Pilate.
 15 Tan pronto como amaneció, los jefes de los sacerdotes, con los ancianos, los maestros de la ley y el Consejo en pleno, llegaron a una decisión.
 Ataron a Jesús, se lo llevaron y se lo entregaron a Pilato.
 2 And Pilate asked him, “Are you the King of the Jews?”
 And he answered him, “You have said so.”
-2 ―¿Eres tú el rey de los judíos? —le preguntó Pilato.
+2 ―¿Eres tú el rey de los judíos? —le preguntó Pilato. ―Tú mismo lo dices —respondió.
 3 And the chief priests accused him of many things.
 3 Los jefes de los sacerdotes se pusieron a acusarlo de muchas cosas.
 4 And Pilate again asked him, “Have you no answer to make?
 See how many charges they bring against you.”